tytydraco/yessleep/out/Moonbathing.md

 “Oh, so you’re settling for me?
 Someone more attainable?”
 Mum asked.

-My father awkwardly searched for a ladder out ofaself-dug hole.
+My father awkwardly searched for a ladder out of a self-dug hole.

 “I, er, meant that she’s… too young,” He coughed.